sanity-io/sanity-template-vercel-visual-editing/README.md

-# A Next.js Personal Website with a Native Authoring Experience<!-- omit in toc -->
+# Vercel Visual Editing Demo<!-- omit in toc -->

-This starter is a statically generated personal website that uses [Next.js][nextjs] for the frontend and [Sanity][sanity-homepage] to handle its content.
+This starter is preconfigured to support Visual Editing, a new feature that enables you to make changes using Vercel's draft mode and new edit functionality.
+It is a statically generated personal website that uses [Next.js][nextjs] for the frontend and [Sanity][sanity-homepage] to handle its content.

 It comes with a native Sanity Studio that offers features like real-time collaboration, instant side-by-side content previews, and intuitive editing.

 The Studio connects to Sanity Content Lake, which gives you hosted content APIs with a flexible query language, on-demand image transformations, powerful patching, and more.

-You can use this starter to kick-start a personal website or learn these technologies.
+You can use this starter to kick-start a personal website to learn more about Visual Editing or other awesome Sanity features.

 [![Deploy with Vercel](https://vercel.com/button)][vercel-deploy]